-USACE and/or the NFS will engage in a public education campaign to inform property owners of the Nonstructural Project including but not limited to eligibility criteria, the application process, responsibilities of property owners to clear title and remediate contaminated properties, and other key information about the Project.
+USACE and/or the NFS will engage in a public education campaign to inform property owners of the TSP and the nonstructural component of the project including, but not limited to eligibility criteria, the application process, responsibilities of property owners to clear title and remediate contaminated properties, and other key information about the project.
 USACE and/or the NFS shall prepare and distribute written materials such as project information pamphlets, letters of invitation to participate, and public meeting notices.
-In addition, USACE and/or the NFS will issue press releases, hold public meetings and workshops, make presentations to homeowner's associations and other civic groups and organizations, and utilize a variety of social media and other public relations methods to inform property owners and tenants of the Project.
+In addition, USACE and/or the NFS will issue press releases, hold public meetings and workshops, make presentations to homeowner's associations and other civic groups and organizations, and utilize a variety of social media and other public relations methods to inform property owners and tenants of the project.
 The project area shall be subdivided into distinct geographic areas or reaches for implementation and maps of these areas will be prepared and regularly updated to depict the current stage of structure elevation eligibility, structures to be acquired, historic structures and districts, property addresses, names of the property owners, property line boundaries, locations of HTRW, zoning districts, boundaries of regulatory floodways, flood zones, and other important information.
-It is anticipated that implementation of the Nonstructural Plan will occur over an approximate 20-year period (assuming funding of ~\$70 million/year).
-However, the scale of the Project is highly dependent upon the number of structures actually receiving nonstructural measures and the amount of funding allocated in any given year.

-C. Process for the Nonstructural Project
+Process for the Nonstructural Project